-But When Kentucky becomes actively
+But When Kentucky becomes actively passively a party to the war against the South when she permi sher territory to be used as a camping ground and highway for Linco'n's ar-mies, and the transportation of arms and munitions of war to be used against the South, then it becomes the unquestionable right and boun-40,000 den duty of the Confederate Government to advance force upon her soil to repel the invader.
+It has the same right to invade Kentucky As any other portion of the enemies territory For months past Kentucky has been thus pros tituted to the purposes of the enemy, despite her professed neutrality and at the instigation 37,000 of the leaders of the party in the majority, which has continued to control her elections and political action.
+"The Confederate Government has pe tiently borne with this palpable abandoument of Kentucky's neutrality in the hope that her own people would redress the grievance, until with the crimual connivance of the popular lead ers the State was about to be occupied by coln's armies for the avoxed purpose of coereing her people into the active support of Government and a war which they condemn of invading the Southern Confederacy. such an exigency our military authorities had no other course left than to inticipate the enemy by the prompt occupation of the points immediately threatened.

-passively a party to the war against the South, when she permi sher territory to be used as a camping ground and highway for Lincoln's armies, and the transportation of arms and mu-nitions of war to be used against the South, then it becomes the unquestionable right and boun-den duty of the Confederate Government to advance force upon her soil to repel the invader.
-It has the same right to invade Kentucky as any other portion of the enemies territory For months past Kentucky has been thus pretituted to the purposes of the enemy, despite her professed neutrality and at the instigation of the leaders of the party in the majority. which has continued to control her elections and tiently borne with this palpable abandoumen of Kentucky's neutrality in the hope that her own people would redress the grievance, until with the crimnal connivance of the popular leaders the State was about to be occupied by Lincoln's armies for the avoved purpose of coercing her people into the active support of a Government and a war which they condemn and of invading the Southern Confederacy.
-In such an exigency our military authorities no other course left than to anticipate the enemy by the prompt occupation of the points immediately threatened.
 "Now that our troops are in Kentucky, forced there by the menaces of the enemy, by the imperious necessity of self-defence they should not be recalled until Lincoln's forces evacuate, the State.
-We have no fear that they be ordered to retire, so long as a foot of a Lin-coln soldier presses the soil of Kentucky.
+We have no fear that they will referred to retire, so long as a foot of a Lincoln soldier presses the soil of Kentucky.
 The die is cast.
-Our troops are on the spot to contest the military occupancy of the State with Gen-Anderson, and there can be no retrograde move ment on their part until he shall withdraw the last of his mercenaries, and abandon the claim of Lincoln to force Kentucky into his service.
+Our troops are on the spot to contest the military occupancy of the State with Gen Anderson, and there can be no retrograde move ment on their part until he shall withdraw the last of his mercenaries, and abandon the claim of Lincoln to force Kentucky into his service,"

-J. W. Curtis Lee, son of Gen. Robert E. Lee, has been appointed Aid to President Davis, with the rank of Colonel of Cavilry.
-Col. Lee is a graduate of West Point
+J. W. Curtis Lee, son of Gan.
+Robert E. Lee. has been appointed Aid to President Davis, with the rank of Colonel of Cavilry.
+Col. Lee is a graduate of West Point ---